cosmos/cosmos-sdk/docs/spec/auth/gas_fees.md

 Tendermint does not currently provide fee based mempool prioritization and fee based mempool filtering is local to node and not part of consensus.
-But with minimum gas prices set, such a mechanism is possible.
+But with minimum gas prices set, such a mechanism could be implemented by node operators.

 Because the market value for tokens will fluctuate, validators are expected to dynamically adjust their minimum gas prices to a level that would encourage the